reaktivo/lox/README.md

 ## Testing

-As I said before, Lox is written in coffee-script, so I you want to contribute to it, you have to build your js and test you don't break anything
+As I said before, Lox is written in coffee-script, so if you want to contribute, build your js and then test so you don't break anything
-Tests use mocha are written in coffee-script also, so make sure you install developer dependencies beforehand.
+Tests use mocha, so make sure you install developer dependencies beforehand.

     npm install --dev
     npm test